 VCU Student Health does not accept health insurance.
-Visits are covered by a health fee charged to students each semester.
-However, the health fee does not cover the cost of medications, complete physicals, certain labs, referrals, etc. Please refer below to "Other Clinic Fees" and "What's Covered?
-What's Not?" for detailed information.
+Visits are covered by a Student Health fee charged to students each semester.

 Part-time students taking a minimum of three credit hours may also be seen at Student Health and are encouraged to do so.
 The fee is billed to the student account when the part-time student seeks services.
 Students who change their status from part-time to full-time will be charged the full semester fee.

 The summer health fee is a one-time fee charged to students who choose to use Student Health during the summer.
 The fee is billed to the student account when the student seeks services.
 VCU students who have been enrolled in the spring and will be enrolled in the fall are eligible to use Student Health in the summer.

 Before add/drop week at the beginning of each semester, students who change their status from full-time to part-time may receive a full refund of the health fee if they choose.

 After add/drop week, no refunds will be given to students who change from full-time to part-time.

 Students who pay the fee and withdraw completely from VCU will be given refunds only at the discretion of the Student Health director or assistant director.